[ LOOK TO SEE ]

 Spike Lee won his first Oscar at the Academy Awards on Sunday night.
 The iconic director was recognized in the category of best adapted screenplay for BlacKkKlansman.
 Lee honored American slaves in his speech and made a call to action for the 2020 presidential election.

 In his acceptance speech, Lee didn’t shy away from politics.
 “Let’s all mobilize.
 Let’s all be on the right side of history,” he said.
 “Make the moral choice between love versus hate.
 Let’s do the right thing!”

 The New York City filmmaker was previously nominated for two Oscars—Best Original Screenplay for Do the Right Thing and Best Documentary for 4 Little Girls.
 He was also nominated for Best Director.

-A documentary series about the Civil Rights Movement in the United States of America originally aired on the PBS network (1987).
+The documentary of the Civil Rights Movement originally aired on PBS (1987).
 Created and executive-produced by Henry Hampton at the film production company Blackside, and narrated by Julian Bond.
 The series uses archival footage, still photographs, and interviews of participants and opponents of the movement.